Use Mendix Data Storage APIs to Build Reusable Microflow Actions

 As in the XPath example above, a Type parameter is defined to specify that the return list uses the type specified in ResultEntity.

-Additionally, you need to expose the Java action as a microflow action, provide a caption and an icon.
+Additionally, you need to expose the Java action as a microflow action, so provide a caption and an icon.

 The Java action illustrated below does the following: